-Insurance attorney gives 5 tips to why primary medical No-Fault can protect drivers
+Insurance attorney gives 5 tips to why primary medical PIP Benefits in No-Fault states can protect drivers

 Another way of saying this is “primary medical PIP (personal injury protection) benefits” for people in No Fault insurance states like Michigan.
 Even though this type of insurance coverage may be a little bit more expensive, the positives outweigh the slightly higher costs.
 Especially after a car accident when people need to use primary medical PIP benefits most.